abdi12/docker-nginx-certbot/README.md

 - Add domains and email addresses to init-letsencrypt.sh
 - Replace all occurrences of example.org with primary domain (the first one you added to init-letsencrypt.sh) in data/nginx/app.conf

-4. Run the init script:
+4. Run the init script as root user (or user with sudo privileges):

         ./init-letsencrypt.sh